John Benger

-Sir John Stuart Benger (born 18 November 1959) is a British civil servant.
-He has served as Master of St Catharine's College, Cambridge, since October 2023.
+Sir John Stuart Benger (born 18 November 1959) is a British parliamentary official.
+He has served as Master of St Catharine's College, Cambridge since October 2023.
 He previously served as Clerk of the House of Commons, the principal constitutional adviser to the House of Commons of the United Kingdom, and adviser on all its procedure and business, from 2019 to 2023.

 Early life and education

 John Stuart Benger was born on 18 November 1959 in Stockport to Kurt Benger and Marian Benger.
 He studied at Stockport Grammar School and attended St Catharine's College, Cambridge, where he read English and graduated in 1982 with a Bachelor of Arts degree.
 Benger later studied at Worcester College, Oxford, where he earned a Postgraduate Certificate in Education in 1983, and a Doctor of Philosophy (DPhil) degree in 1989, with a doctoral thesis on "the authority of writer and text in radical Protestant literature, 1540 to 1593, with particular reference to the Marprelate tracts".